DFE-Digital/education-benchmarking-and-insights/documentation/developers/7_Rider-Configuration.md

 # Rider Configuration

-JetBrains Rider has mean the main IDE of choice of the team, this section covers help settings and configuration for the IDE.
+JetBrains Rider is .net IDE of choice of the team, this section covers help settings and configuration for the IDE.

 ## `dotnet format`